cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 the similarities in dealing with imperfect information and decisions based on probabilities and statistics.

-CFR is now the most common approach used in the ACPC.
+CFR and its variants are have been the most common approach used in the ACPC recently.
 It was first seen in 2007 with Zinkevich and the University of Alberta CPRG, using imperfect recall abstraction.
-CFR was used in 2/11 agents in 2012, 5/12 in 2013, 10/12 in 2014 (there was no competition in 2015 and the details of the competitors for the 2016 competition have not been released as of early 2017, except for the winners).
+CFR was used in 2/11 agents in 2012, 5/12 in 2013, 10/12 in 2014 (there was no competition in 2015 and the details of the competitors for the 2016 competition have not been released, except for the winners).
 In 2013, 2014, and 2016, the top three agents in the bankroll and instant run-off competitions all used some form of CFR.

 Alberta’s Hyperborean won every limit hold’em run-off competition from 2006 to 2008 using an imperfect recall abstraction in CFR.
-In 2009 it was defeated by GGValuta from the University of Bucharest, which also used CFR with a k-means clustering algorithm to bucket postflop hands based on hand strength and potential.
+In 2009 it was defeated by GGValuta from the University of Bucharest, which also used CFR with a k-means clustering algorithm to do card abstraction.

-Hyperborean again won in 2009 by solving independent portions of the game and combining them.
+Hyperborean again won in 2009 by fusing independent separate solutions from independent pieces of the game tree.
 Hyperborean also won the 2010 no limit run-off event.

 Hyperborean, Slumbot by Eric Jackson, and Tartanian from Carnegie Mellon have consistently had excellent results since this time.

 We will now briefly go over some of the winners and their techniques from the most recent competitions.

 The 2014 winner was the Tartanian7 team from Carnegie Mellon.
 The program plays approximately a Nash equilibrium strategy that was computed on a supercomputer.
 They developed a new abstraction algorithm that clusters public flop boards based on how often their previous program grouped private hands together on the flop with different sets of public cards.
 Within each of the